mnanchev/aws_cdk_forecast_cost_and_usage/README.md

-# Welcome to your CDK TypeScript project!
+# Forecast AWS cost and usage using Forecast and Databrew with CDK version 2 in TypeScript

-This is a blank project for TypeScript development with CDK.
+This is a cost and usage report forcast project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.